 Use Large-Format Tiles to Create Visual Continuity

 Grout lines fragment your floor and walls into a busy grid.
-The more lines, the more visual clutter—and the smaller your bathroom feels.
+The more lines, the more visual clutter, and the smaller your bathroom feels.

 - Less visual interruption

-- Easier cleaning (fewer grout joints to scrub)
+- Easier cleaning (fewer grout joints to scrub) - this alone saves meaningful time on every bathroom clean

 - A more modern, streamlined aesthetic